jgarzik/sqawk/doc/database.md

 - Uses `sqlparser` crate to parse SQL statements
 - Converts parsed AST to operations on in-memory tables
 - Handles WHERE clause evaluation
+- Maintains a set of modified table names (`modified_tables`) to track changes
-- Tracks which tables have been modified
+- Provides `save_modified_tables()` method that only writes back tables that were actually modified

 ### CSV Handler

 The `CsvHandler` manages I/O between CSV files and in-memory tables:
 - Loads CSV files into tables
 - Extracts column names from header rows
-- Writes modified tables back to CSV files
-- Maintains a registry of loaded tables
+- Maintains a registry of loaded tables with their source file paths
+- Provides `save_table()` method to write a specific table back to its source file
+- Handles table renaming through custom file specifications (`tablename=file.csv`)

 ## Performance Considerations